hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/1-it-in-society/index.md

             - to prevent money laundering
         - cards are usually not transferrable
         - no cap on charges cuz user is not identified

+## Other

+- UHD TV
+    - Ultra High Definiton Tele-Visions
+    - is 4000x8000 pixels approx.
+    - has native aspect ratio of 16:9 most of the time
+    - more engaging, more enjoyable
+    - using more streaming services
+        - due to more availability of UHD media content
+        - increasing internet usage
+        - need to upgrade telecommunication lines
+    - enhanced gaming experience
+        - more realistic
+    - high power usage comparatively
+    - physically large
+    - might get addicted
+        - and binge-watch
+        - health issues,
+            - eg: obese
+            - poor sleep patterns
+    - not having it means sad feeling, depressed.